Transport enhancement from incoherent coupling between one-dimensional quantum conductors

-To unravel the competition between coherent and incoherent dynamics in these systems, we propose a concrete minimal model that mimics their structure, as shown in figure \ref{fig1}(c).
+Thus, motivated by the existence of coherent and incoherent hopping processes in several anisotropic condensed matter systems, we propose a concrete minimal model that contains these features, as shown in figure \ref{fig1}(c).
 Specifically, we consider excitation transport through arrays of incoherently coupled one-dimensional quantum spin chains, including the possibility of strong interactions between excitations on the same chain.
 We study DC transport properties by imposing a net current flowing in one direction through the system.
 We find that the effective environment furnished by nearby chains significantly enhances intrachain transport for sufficiently strong interactions between excitations.
 In addition, such a transport enhancement increases with the size of the chains, indicating the relevance of the mechanism for bulk materials.
 Furthermore, the incoherent hopping of spin excitations between chains results in a much more pronounced effect than that produced by pure dephasing due to, for example, lattice vibrations \cite{we,we2}.
 We emphasise that the simple model we consider does not account for several effects, e.g.\ dissipation and disorder, expected to be relevant for real systems such as organic conductors and cuprates.
 Nevertheless the results we present in this work are general and do not depend on the particular form of the interaction.
 Therefore we believe that they constitute a meaningful contribution towards the understanding of the rich phenomenology arising from the interplay between coherent and incoherent effects.

 The paper is organised as follows.
 In Section \ref{model} we describe the model to be studied and the approximations considered.
 In Section \ref{weak} we study weakly interacting systems, where the incoherent coupling only degrades the transport.
 In Section \ref{subassisted} we analyse the case of strong interactions, where current enhancement due to incoherent coupling is observed.
 The origin of this effect is explained, and compared to that resulting from dephasing processes \cite{we,we2}.
 Finally, our conclusions are discussed in Section \ref{conclu}.